Rhyming Words Expressions

 Meaning: the situation in which educated people move to another country because of better work and living conditions.

 Ex.
-Many highly skilled people have left our country in the past decade because of the crisis.
+Many highly skilled people have joined the brain drain in the past decade because of the crisis.

 Meaning: an informal conversation about trivial matters.